-British mezzo soprano Laura Fleur Hocking is about to commence studies on the Opera course at the Guildhall School of Music and drama.
+British mezzo soprano Laura Fleur Hocking is studying on the Opera course at the Guildhall School of Music and drama.
 She previously graduated with a first class honours undergraduate degree from the Royal College of Music, and recently completed her Master of Performance degree there with distinction.
-She studies with Rosa Mannion.
-Laura is a 2019 Leeds Lieder Festival Young Artist and a Garsington Alvarez Young Artist.
+She studies with Susan Waters.
+Laura is a 2019 Leeds Lieder Festival Young Artist and a 2020 Garsington Alvarez Young Artist.

-Laura is a Help Musicians UK Sybil Tutton award holder.
+Laura is a Wax Chandlers’ Scholar and is supported by The Margery and Stephen Wright Eisinger Award, a Help Musicians Sybil Tutton award and the Pimlott Foundation.
 During her studies she has been kindly supported by the Guildhall School, a TSH Prince Donatus and Princess Heidi Von Hohenzollern scholarship, a Marjorie Tonks scholarship, the William Gibbs Educational Trust, the Sylvia Harris Award, the Mario Lanza Educational Foundation and a Countess of Munster Award.

-Laura’s recent concert work has included being the alto ensemble member with Classical Opera and the Mozartist’s concert tour of Così fan tutte, Mendelssohn’s Elijah with the Orchestra Age of Enlightenment at the Royal Festival Hall and Théâtre des Champs-Élysées, Bach’s St John Passion, Mozart’s Requiem, Rossini's Petite Messe Solenelle, Vivaldi's Gloria, Handel's Messiah, Walton’s Façade, and Bach cantatas with the London Handel Orchestra and a Mahler song project with Roger Vignoles.
+Laura’s recent concert work has included being the alto ensemble member with Classical Opera and the Mozartist’s concert tour of Così fan tutte, Mendelssohn’s Elijah with the Orchestra Age of Enlightenment at the Royal Festival Hall and Théâtre des Champs-Élysées, Stravinsky's Pulcinella with the Guildhall Chamber Orchestra, Mozart’s Requiem, Rossini's Petite Messe Solenelle, Vivaldi's Gloria, Handel's Messiah and Bach cantatas with the London Handel Orchestra and a Mahler song project with Roger Vignoles.

 Operatic experience includes Mrs Kneebone in A Dinner Engagement (RCM Opera Studio), the title role in Dido and Aeneas (Hurn Court Opera), Melanto in Il Ritorno D'Ulisse (Suffolk Villages Festival), Nerone in L'Incoronazione di Poppea (The New Renaissance Collective), Amastre in Cavalli's Xerse, Dafne in Caccini's Euridice (Ensemble Orquesta), Zweite Damme in Die Zauberflöte (Broadstone Music Series) and contemporary opera premieres as Angelica in Lara Poe's The Fermi Paradox, and Embryo 3 in Sophie Sparkes' Our Perfect Child (RCM/Tête-à-tête).
 In Summer 2020 she was cast to cover Second Nymph in Garsington Opera's production of Rusalka.
-She has also appeared in the chorus for Hänsel und Gretel (RCMIOS), Die Fledermaus (Iford Arts Festival), Eugene Onegin and Tosca (Opera on Location).
-In Opera Scenes she has performed the roles of Dorabella, Concepcion, Stephano, Hermia, Ramiro at the RCM.
+In Opera Scenes she has performed the roles of Dorabella, Concepcion, Stephano, Hermia, Ramiro at the RCM, and most recently Sesto (La Clemenza di Tito), Marie (Written on Skin) and L'Enfant at the GSMD.
 At the Drottningholm Slottsteater, Stockholm, she performed in Handel Opera Scenes as Serse and Sesto.

 She has performed in masterclasses with Ann Hallenberg, Ann Murray DBE, Amanda Roocroft, Lynn Eustis and Mark Tucker.
 Alongside her studies, Laura has participated in British Youth Opera Workshops with John Ramster and Martin Lloyd Evans, Abingdon Summer School and the Wessex Solo Singers Course.